bitfocus/companion-module-nrk-sofie-chef/companion/HELP.md

-## WLED WebSocket
+## NRK Sofie Chef WebSocket

-This module enables Companion to control a WLED instance using a websocket connection.
+This module enables Companion to control an NRK Sofie Chef instance using a websocket connection.

 ### Setup

-Simply type in the IP of the WLED controller in the module configuration and you are ready to go.
-If you want to control more than one WLED controller, simply add this module several times to your companion instance.
+Simply type in the IP and port of the Sofie Chef in the module configuration and you are ready to go.
+If you want to control more than one Sofie Chef instance, simply add this module several times to your companion instance.

 ### Supported actions

-- Turn On / Turn Off / Toggle the whole WLED device
-- Turn On / Turn Off / Toggle individual segments
-- Set the brightness for the whole WLED device
-- Set the brightness for individual segments
-- Set effect parameters for individual segments
-- Set the color for individual segments
+- Play URL in window
+- Restart window
+- Stop window

 ### Supported feedbacks

-- Get the power state for the whole WLED device
-- Get the power state for individual segments
-- Get the brightness for the whole WLED device
-- Get the brightness for individual segments
-- Get the effect parameters for individual segments
-- Get the color for individual segments